 At Medicine Mound in the first part of June, one baptism.
 The last part of June and the first part of July, I was with the church at Hagerman, New Mexico.
-The inone of the most generally affecting disad- church was edified and the good seed sown, vantages was the severe drouth, rendering we hope will spring up thirty, sixty and a water not only for stock but for house use hundred-fold to the glory of God and salvation of souls.
+The interest was good and good crowds.
+The church was edified and the good seed sown, we hope will spring up thirty, sixty and a hundred-fold to the glory of God and salvation of souls.

-I came back to Texas to Santa Reta for of Colbert, Oklahoma.
-Here is where I have to Elijah for the "Big Tent" meeting, N. T. Bonneau, 303 Lillian Street, care spent five summers in the past nine.
-Nine which resulted in nine baptisms and five Lonnie Moody, Benton, Ark.: I have just yeas ago I met J. F. Segraves in debate restorations to faithful activity.
-Then to

-Taylor's Chapel, in Lamar County, for a twelve-day meeting which resulted in five baptisms and nine restored to faithful activity.
+I came back to Texas to Santa Reta for a few days and baptized one.
+Then I went to Elijah for the "Big Tent" meeting, which resulted in nine baptisms and five restorations to faithful activity.
+Then to Taylor's Chapel, in Lamar County, for a twelve-day meeting which resulted in five baptisms and nine restored to faithful activity.
 I am to begin at Luther, Texas, the Lord's will, on September 5 and continue over two Lord's days.
 To the Most High God be all the praise.
 I am glad to see the paper out again.
 It is badly needed.
 May God bless all the faithful in Christ.